 1: The Swiss Spaghetti Harvest

-spaghetti harvest In 1957 the respected BBC news show Panorama announced that thanks to a very mild winter and the virtual elimination of the dreaded spaghetti weevil, Swiss farmers were enjoying a bumper spaghetti crop.
+In 1957 the respected BBC news show Panorama announced that thanks to a very mild winter and the virtual elimination of the dreaded spaghetti weevil, Swiss farmers were enjoying a bumper spaghetti crop.
 It accompanied this announcement with footage of Swiss peasants pulling strands of spaghetti down from trees.
 Huge numbers of viewers were taken in, and many called up wanting to know how they could grow their own spaghetti trees.
 To this question, the BBC diplomatically replied that they should "place a sprig of spaghetti in a tin of tomato sauce and hope for the best."
-Check out the actual broadcast archived on the BBC's website (You need the RealVideo player installed to see it, and it usually loads very slowly). -More-
+Check out the actual broadcast archived on the BBC's website (You need the RealVideo player installed to see it, and it usually loads very slowly). -More- 2: Sidd Finch

-Sidd Finch In its April 1985 edition, Sports Illustrated published a story about a new rookie pitcher who planned to play for the Mets.
+In its April 1985 edition, Sports Illustrated published a story about a new rookie pitcher who planned to play for the Mets.
 His name was Sidd Finch and he could reportedly throw a baseball with startling, pinpoint accuracy at 168 mph (65 mph faster than anyone else has ever been able to throw a ball).
 Surprisingly, Sidd Finch had never even played the game before.
 Instead, he had mastered the "art of the pitch" in a Tibetan monastery under the guidance of the "great poet-saint Lama Milaraspa."
 Mets fans everywhere celebrated at their teams's amazing luck at having found such a gifted player, and Sports Illustrated was flooded with requests for more information.
-But in reality this legendary player only existed in the imagination of the writer of the article, George Plimpton. -More-
+But in reality this legendary player only existed in the imagination of the writer of the article, George Plimpton. -More- 3: Instant Color TV

-image In 1962 there was only one tv channel in Sweden, and it broadcast in black and white.
+In 1962 there was only one tv channel in Sweden, and it broadcast in black and white.
 The station's technical expert, Kjell Stensson, appeared on the news to announce that thanks to a newly developed technology, all viewers could now quickly and easily convert their existing sets to display color reception.
 All they had to do was pull a nylon stocking over their tv screen, and they would begin to see their favorite shows in color.
 Stensson then proceeded to demonstrate the process.
 Reportedly, hundreds of thousands of people, out of the population of seven million, were taken in.
-Actual color tv transmission only commenced in Sweden on April 1, 1970.
+Actual color tv transmission only commenced in Sweden on April 1, 1970.4: The Taco Liberty Bell

 5: San Serriffe